phorward/pynetree/README.md

 The only import done so far is the build-in `re` module for regular expression support.
 Nothing else is required!

 # GETTING STARTED #

 pynetree is not a parser generator in classic terms like yacc or bison.
 It can be seen as a library to directly express and parse the desired grammar within Python code.

+## INVOCATION VIA COMMAND-LINE ##

+Nevertheless, a command-line interface is provided for rapidly grammar prototyping and testing.

+	usage: pynetree.py [-h] [-d] [-v] [-V] grammar [input [input ...]]

+	pynetree - a light-weight parsing toolkit written in Python.

+	positional arguments:
+	  grammar        Grammar to create a parser from. input          Input to be processed by the parser.

+	optional arguments:
+	  -h, --help     show this help message and exit
+	  -d, --debug    Verbose, and print debug output
+	  -v, --verbose  Print processing information during run -V, --version  show program's version number and exit

+	'grammar' and 'input' can be either supplied as strings or files.

+## USING FROM PYTHON SOURCE ##

-To do this, it simply is required to create an object of the class `pynetree.Parser`.
+For using pynetee in a Python script, it simply is required to create an object of the class `pynetree.Parser`.

 The Parser class requires a BNF-grammar to describe the language that shall be parsed as parameter.
 This grammar can be expressed in two different ways:

 1. As dict specifying the non-terminals as keys and their left-hand sides as the values (where the left-hand sides can be provided as list of